berthott/laravel-targetable/readme.md

 ```

 * For further details on possibilities on how to utilize this service have a look inside `tests/BasicTargetable`
+* You might use an interface instead of a trait by using `Mode::Contract` as a 3rd argument on TargetableService

 ## Options